Compose Architecture Visually

 You can setup a profile with stereotypes ahead of time to capture the architecture properties represented in such descriptions.
 For details, see Define Profiles and Stereotypes.

-Subsequently, you can use MATLAB programming to create and customize the various architectural elements through the set of programmatic APIs.
-For details, see Build an Architecture Model from Command Line.
+Subsequently, you can use MATLAB programming to create and customize the various architectural elements.
+For details, see Build Architecture Models Programmatically.